Updated 05.01.2021:

 What is the Global Legal Entity Identifier Foundation (GLEIF)?

-The Global Legal Entity Identifier Foundation (GLEIF) is established by the Financial Stability Board in June 2014, to support the implementation and use of the Legal Entity Identifier (LEI).
+The Global Legal Entity Identifier Foundation (GLEIF) was established by the Financial Stability Board in June 2014, to support the implementation and use of the Legal Entity Identifier (LEI).
 The foundation is backed and overseen by the LEI Regulatory Oversight Committee, representing public authorities from around the globe that have come together to jointly drive forward transparency within the global financial markets.
 GLEIF is headquartered in Basel, Switzerland.

 Related Post: